 Speech and Language Interventions

-The SEN department has been trained by a member of the Local Authority’s Speech and Language Therapists and delivers the following:
+The SEND department has been trained by a member of the Local Authority’s Speech and Language Therapists and delivers the following:

 Lego Therapy – This intervention is used to promote social skills in children with autism spectrum disorders and other communication difficulties through group LEGO building.
 LSA staff help students from ‘LEGO Helper’ to ‘LEGO Genius’ over 6-10 weeks.